austinksmith/react-native-hamsters/README.md

 ## Example App

-Included in this repository is a simple example application demonstrating basic usage of reactNativeHamsters with [Hamsters.js](https://hamsters.io)
+Included in this repository is a simple example application demonstrating basic usage of react-native-hamsters with [Hamsters.js](https://hamsters.io)

 ## Acknowledgements